 If you have suffered from a cement burn while at work, you may be entitled to compensation to aid in your recovery.

 Cement burns can leave permanent scars on your skin, and doctors may even have to amputate the affected area if it is past saving.
 If you have suffered from such a severe injury in a workplace accident, you should be aware of your rights and responsibilities.
-Contact a Raleigh workplace injury lawyer from Law Office of Sam Scudder, at (252) 222-0227 today to learn more about your legal options.
+Contact a Morehead City workplace injury lawyer from Law Office of Sam Scudder, at (252) 222-0227 today to learn more about your legal options.